K0ST4S/Formality/projects/lib/README.md

 `Formality` is a form builder built with Angular.
 It uses Angular's `ReactiveFormsModule` and [ng-bootstrap](https://ng-bootstrap.github.io/#/home) (Bootstrap 5). `Formality` supports a variety of control [Types](#types).

-The goals:
+### Goals

+- Add scalability.
-- If the form is dynamic, and its structure is defined in the backend, there should be no additional effort needed to add a new control in the frontend.
-Frontend will only need to be modified (style sheets) if a distinctive styling for the new control is needed.
+- Ease front-end developer workload if the form is dynamic, and its structure is defined in the backend.
+Unless a distinctive styling for a control is needed, There should be no additional effort needed to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) a control in the frontend.
-- Keep website forms' layout and styling consistent with no additional effort.
+- Keep website forms' layout and styling consistent.
 - Reuse the logic of rendering forms.
 - Keep website modular by having forms rendering and forms' data seperate.